Disclaimer: Originally published in June 2018. It is being republished since it still remains an interesting topic till today.

-Obviously when someone is being pressurized, threatened, harassed they resort to the judiciary for justice.
-But police inaction and administrative procedure stalls the progress.
+Obviously, when someone is being pressurized, threatened and harassed, they resort to the judiciary for justice.
+But police inaction and administrative procedure stall the progress.

-While reporters situated in any part of the country are at a risk, journalists belonging from remote areas, away from the metropolitans are at a heightened risk.
+While reporters situated in any part of the country are at a risk, journalists belonging to remote areas, away from the metropolitans are at a heightened risk.

 A minimum of three investigative journalists who were probing local corruption have been murdered since November last year.